miner/herbert/README.md

 expectations.
 I usually end up writing custom predicates and using `assert` statements as a sanity check on my data.
 They often catch simple typos and careless errors in my code and data files.

-Documentation is also required to explain the data structures used in a program.
+Documentation is required to explain the data structures used in a program.
 In some cases, the data format is more important than the code that manipulates it.
 At times, I've found it tedious to document the data formats of some of the nested data structures that I pass around in my programs.
 Explaining that a map can have such-and-such keys referring to values of particular types takes a